stevomatthews/Spoon-Knife/srt-api-functions-test.md

 * `lwfds` and `lwnum`: Array to write system sockets that are read-ready (and its length)
 * `lwfds` and `lwnum`: Array to write system sockets that are write-ready (and its length)

 Note that there is no space here to return erroneous sockets. **???** If an error occurred on a socket then that socket is reported in both read-ready and write-ready arrays, regardless of what event types it was subscribed for.
 Usually then you subscribe given socket for only read readiness, for example (`SRT_EPOLL_IN`), but pass both arrays for read and write readiness.
 This socket will not be reported in the write readiness array even if it's write ready, but it will be reported there if the operation on this socket encountered an error.

-Return:
+- Returns:

   * The number (\>0) of ready sockets, of whatever kind (if any)
   * -1 in case of error

-Errors:
+- Errors:

   * `SRT_EINVPOLLID`: `eid` designates no valid EID object
   * `SRT_ETIMEOUT`: Up to `msTimeOut` no sockets subscribed in `eid` were ready.
 This is reported only if `msTimeOut` was \>=0, otherwise the function waits indefinitely.
 <br><br>

-#### srt_epoll_release
+### srt_epoll_release
 ```
 int srt_epoll_release(int eid);
 ```

 Deletes the epoll container.

-Return:
+- Returns:

   * The number (\>0) of ready sockets, of whatever kind (if any)
   * -1 in case of error

-Errors:
+- Errors:

   * `SRT_EINVPOLLID`: `eid` designates no valid EID object
 <br><br>

 Logging control